ucan-wg/spec/README.md

 The `can` field describes the verb portion of the capability: an action, potency, or ability.
 For instance, the standard HTTP methods `GET`, `PUT`, and `POST` are possible `can` values for an `http` resource.
 Arbitrary semantics can be described, but must be a valid way to describe actions on the resource.

 Abilities MAY be organized in a hierarchy with enums.
-A common example is super user access ("anything") on a file system.
-Another would be read vs write access, such that in an HTTP context `READ` implies `PUT`, `PATCH`, `DELETE`, and so on.
+A common example is superuser access ("anything") on a file system.
+Another is read vs write access, such that in an HTTP context `WRITE` implies `PUT`, `PATCH`, `DELETE`, and so on.
 Organizing potencies this way allows for adding more options over time in a backwards-compatible manner, avoiding the need to reissue UCANs with new resource semantics.

 Abilities MUST NOT be case sensitive, and MUST be namespaced by at least one path segment.
 For instance, `http/PUT` and `foo/PUT` MUST be treated as unique from each other.